 For something more pared-back for the gym, Uniqlo should be your first port of call.
 Looking to make more of a statement?
 Head straight to online giant ASOS, where you’ll find oversized and longline options that are ideal for reverse layering.

-By rights, streetwear hoodies should prioritise quality (heavyweight, pure cotton is a minimum) and performance over design.
+By rights, how to wear hoodies with streetwear should prioritize quality (heavyweight, pure cotton is a minimum) and performance over design.
 Despite this, among streetwear circles, the logo is everything.

 Hoodies by skateboarding brand Palace are excellent (if you can get your hands on one) for those who want to appear laid-back, while higher up the chain you’ll find Tokyo-based BAPE and cult New York firm Supreme, which both offer oversized streetwear hoodies with distinctly un-streetwear price tags.